Tapha/mws-laravel/README.md

 ## How it works

-See https://github.com/CPIGroup/phpAmazonMWS.
-Simply initialize your objects with your new config data (from the config/mws.php file) like so:
+See https://github.com/CPIGroup/phpAmazonMWS, in the includes/classes for a full list of objects that can be used.
+For use, simply initialize your objects with your new config data (from the config/mws.php file) like this:

 ```php
 $config = config_path('mws.php');